BUEB Main page

 Department of Pedagogy

-Our Department is responsible for the MA-level Teacher of Economics training at the university and the Vocational Technical Instructor (BA) and Community Coordination (BA) Program.
+The Department is responsible for the Teacher Training (teacher of economics) Master’s (MA) program, the Vocational Technical Instructor and the Community Coordination Bachelor (BA) programmes, and the Workplace Mental Hygiene postgraduate specialist training programme.

 The Community Coordination degree programme lasts 6 semesters, both full-time and part-time.
 The two specialisations are Cultural Community Coordination and Human Development.
 Admission requirements are a school-leaving certificate with the examination of at least one of the following high school subjects taken at an advanced level: biology, Hungarian language and literature, mathematics, social studies, history, a foreign language (English, French, German, Russian).
 The aim of the BA program is to train community coordinators and community development professionals performing cultural, human, community-based social and economic organisational work, who are able to manage cultural, religious, civil, entrepreneurial and non-profit organisations, state or municipal institutions, integrated, multifunctional organisations, institutions, and who are able to organise the provision of public services at local and community level in connection with the development of the social and economic situation of culture, youth and adult education, and to manage these services at specific levels of institutions.